Patrick Lee Plaisance

 - Ph.D.: Syracuse

 Patrick Lee Plaisance is the Don W. Davis Professor in Ethics in the Donald P. Bellisario College of Communications.
 He also is an Affiliate Faculty member with the Rock Ethics Institute.
-His research focuses on media ethics theory, moral psychology theory and methods, and the value systems, ethical orientations and other factors that influence the decisions of media professionals.
+His research focuses on media ethics theory, moral psychology theory and methods, and the philosophy of technology as applied to media systems and practices.

-He is author of a textbook, "Media Ethics: Key Principles for Responsible Practice" (SAGE, 2nd Ed., 2014), which is used nationwide, and a book featuring original research, "Virtue in Media: The Moral Psychology of Excellence in News and Public Relations" (Routledge, 2015).
+He is author of a textbook, "Media Ethics: Key Principles for Responsible Practice" (Cognella, 3rd Ed., 2020), which is used nationwide, and a book featuring original research, "Virtue in Media: The Moral Psychology of Excellence in News and Public Relations" (Routledge, 2015).
 He is editor of the "Handbook of Communication & Media Ethics" (DeGruyter Mouton, 2018).
 He serves as editor of the Journal of Media Ethics, which is the flagship journal for peer-reviewed research in the field from around the world.
 He also writes a regular blog on media ethics issues for Psychology Today.

 He has published more than two dozen journal articles and book chapters, and his work has appeared in research journals, including Communication Research, Communication Theory, the Journal of Communication, and Journalism & Mass Communication Quarterly.